praveena25-cyber/CodeAlpha_BasicNetworkSniffer/README.md

 Purpose

-The objective of this project is to understand network traffic, packet structure, and protocol analysis concepts in cybersecurity.
+The objective of this project is to understand network traffic and packet analysis concepts in cybersecurity.